riatelab/maptiles/README.md

 <!-- badges: end -->

-To create maps from tiles, `maptiles` downloads, composes and displays tiles from a large number of providers (e.g. OpenStreetMap, Stamen, Esri, CARTO, or Thunderforest).
+To create maps from tiles, `maptiles` downloads, composes and displays tiles from a large number of providers (e.g. OpenStreetMap, Stadia, Esri, CARTO, or Thunderforest).

 ## Installation